leanprover/fp-lean/functional-programming-lean/src/props-proofs-indexing.md

 This helps readers see which declarations are intended to be read as mathematical proofs, and which are definitions.
 Generally speaking, with a proof, what matters is that there is evidence that a proposition is true, but it's not particularly important _which_ evidence was provided.
 With definitions, on the other hand, it matters very much which particular value is selected—after all, a definition of addition that always returns `0` is clearly wrong.
+Because the details of a proof don't matter for later proofs, using the `theorem` keyword enables greater parallelism in the Lean compiler.

 The prior example could be rewritten as follows:
 ```lean